brucezztong/ZZTong-Prefabs/README.txt

 A20.5-ZZ010 - Converted 13 field parts into rural POIs with dig quests.
 Added Car_Wash_01, Trailer_01, and Trailer_Park_02.
 Added four rural Tiles.
+The Apartment_02 landlord has finally painted the place.
+Yeeesh!
 Fixed a bug in Ranch_01 part list.
 Fixed a bug in Farm_08.
 Fixed three Storm Cellar Parts that had some weird layer of stone inserted in them.
+Water Tower Parts now have water.
+What a novel concept.

 A20.5 - ZZ009 - Added Dog_Park_01 rural filler.
 (Beware of the Dog)
 Added NTT_Hub_01 and NTT_HQ_01.